Dark Matter in a Three-Brane Randall-Sundrum Scenario out of the Evanescent Limit: Stabilization of the two-brane setup: excerpts

-where the $\dots$ stand for the exponentially small correction to the 4D gravitational action due to the extra-dimension, the second term depends on the perturbation of the 4D metric $g_{\mu\nu}$, only, and S.T. stands for surface terms that vanish in the limit of an infinite 4D space-time.
-The third term, on the other hand, represents the kinetic term for a massless scalar field.
+where $\dots$ stand for other terms (full details are given in App.~\ref{sec:GWtwobranes}).
+The second term represents the kinetic term for a massless scalar field.
 If we normalize the field so as to get a canonical kinetic term:

-where $\delta r (x)$ is the quantum fluctuation of the radion field over the VEV $\bar r$.
-We get, eventually: